microsoft/nni/docs/en_US/cifar10_examples.md

 ## Goals

-As we all know, the choice of model optimizer is directly affects the performance of the final matrix.
+As we all know, the choice of model optimizer is directly affects the performance of the final metrics.
 The goal of this tutorial is to **tune a better performace optimizer** to train a relatively small convolutional neural network (CNN) for recognizing images.

 In this example, we have selected the following common deep learning optimizer: